ibm-cloud-docs/vsrx/vsrx-default-config.md

 * Access from the zone `SL-PRIVATE` to all services is provided by SoftLayer and address-set `SERVICE` is permitted
 * All other network accesses are denied

+## Default configuration of a sample standalone of latest SR-IOV vSRX gateway
+{: #default-configuration-of-a-sample-standalone-vsrx-gateway}

 The following code samples are examples from the latest code release.
 {: note}

-## Default configuration of a sample standalone vSRX gateway
-{: #default-configuration-of-a-sample-standalone-vsrx-gateway}

 ```
 ## Last changed: 2019-04-04 19:29:45 UTC